 You can consume apple cider vinegar at any time of the day, except for the time after you wake up.
-Consuming ACV an hour before your meals can help in the proper functioning of your digestive system.
+Taking it on an empty stomach may cause digestive distress.
+Consuming apple cider vinegar an hour before your meals can help in the proper functioning of your digestive system.

 How often should apple cider vinegar be consumed on a daily basis?

-This totally depends on what your doctor suggests.
+This depends on what your doctor suggests.
 However, consuming it twice a day is safe.

 Can ACV be taken in the form of pills?